 It’s indeed a difficult time for Google to convince its mobile advertisers to pay a higher price for Ads because of their poor conversion and this will need some serious work from the company as its business is shifting more towards mobile.

 Apart from search and advertising solutions on mobile, Google’s focus is also on growing and keeping ahead of its competitors in smartphone platforms.

 Mobile platform Android, led by Google dominates the market occupying 52.1% of the OS market, slightly ahead of Apple with 41.3% as of February 2014 (comScore Reports, 2014).

 The platform, as reported in corporate highlights of Google’s annual report (2013) crossed one billion users as of September 2013.

-Google has built a complete ecosystem of a smartphone market with Android and continues to invest huge time and effort on improving the open source platform to provide better mobile experience to its users.
+Google has built a complete ecosystem of a smartphone market with Android and continues to invest huge time and effort in improving the open-source platform to provide a better mobile experience to its users.

 Android is different from other mobile platforms being open source and free for hardware manufacturers, differentiating its offering from other paid and manufacturer-restricted platforms.

 Google also follows a differentiation strategy in terms of providing unique search advertising facilities to advertisers on its top mobile properties.

 Social platforms like Facebook and Twitter which quickly soared on the advertising landscape have urged Google to pursue its social platform strategy seriously.